 12. Vardaman Sweet Potatoes

-Vardaman sweet potato has its name from Vardaman (Mississippi) that first appeared in 1981.
-This plant is a bush that gives ‘jumbo’ roots with golden-yellow skin and deep reddish-orange color.
+Vardaman sweet potato has its name from a town in Mississippi that is famous for this type of veggie.
+It is a bush that gives ‘jumbo’ roots with golden-yellow skin and deep reddish-orange color.

 Vardaman has a sweet and moist flesh that is perfect for roasting.
 You should roast it in the oven for 45 minutes (425°F) to have a crispy texture and golden-brown outer layer.

 The potato is a great choice to grow right in your garden as it does not take much space.
-You will beautify your garden with bright red and green foliage when you grow it.
+Your garden will become more beautiful with bright red and green foliage thanks to it.

 Discover the process of producing these Vardaman sweet potatoes.